IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

 ```

 {% hint style="success" %}
-🎉 **Default parameters are awesome for handling parameters like authentication keys for APIs.
-Letting the platform pass them in automatically means you don't have include these keys in invocation requests or include them in the action source code.
-Neat, right?** 🎉
+🎉 **Default parameters are awesome for handling parameters like authentication keys for APIs.** Letting the platform pass them in automatically means you don't have include these keys in invocation requests or include them in the action source code.
+Neat, right?
 {% endhint %}